AresMUSH/aresmush/plugins/chargen/help/en/chargen.md

 ---
 # Character Creation

-You can do chargen either on the [Web Portal](/help/web_portal) or in-game.
+You can do chargen either on the [web portal](/help/web_portal) or in-game.
 They both have the same information - it's just a matter of preference.

 You can access the chargen commands from anywhere on the game.
 The chargen tutorial will prompt you step by step.